kidwen/ltsah/README.md

 This project was generated with [Ionic CLI](https://ionicframework.com/docs/cli) version 5.4.16.

+##  ltsah

+ltsah is short for 'love to see and hear' The Chinese name is "喜闻乐见"

 ## Install package

 Run `npm i` or `npm install` to install the reference package for this project